Jerry Lundergan: Career

 On December 12, 1989, Lundergan was convicted of a felony charge of improperly using his political influence, but acquitted of theft.
 The prosecution asked that he be given jail time, to send a message about ethical violations, but the jury recommended the maximum fine of $1,000.
 He resigned his seat in the State House the next day.
 The conviction was later thrown out by an appeals court, which determined that Lundergan should have been charged with a misdemeanor rather than a felony.
 In the resulting special election for his seat, Cunningham ran as an Independent candidate and split the Democratic vote with Democratic nominee Rick L. Thomas, allowing Republican Tony Curtsinger to win the seat with 1,430 votes (38.95%) to Cunningham's 1,326 (36.12%) and Thomas' 657 (17.90%).

-Curtsinger went on to lose the regularly-scheduled election to Democrat Ruth Ann Palumbo, who has held the seat ever since.
+Curtsinger went on to lose the regularly scheduled election to Democrat Ruth Ann Palumbo, who held the seat until 2025.
 Lundergan has made numerous attempts to regain his old seat, challenging Palumbo in the Democratic primary in 1994, 1996, 1998 and 2000, each time losing by at least 10 points.

 After the Democrats suffered defeats in the 2003 state elections, Stumbo, the highest ranking Kentucky Democrat as state Attorney General, asked Lundergan to again chair the state party.
 Kentucky Democrats elected Lundergan their party chair in January 2005.

 Lundergan served as the state chair for Hillary Clinton's 2008 presidential campaign.

-In 2019, Lundergan was convicted for making illegal campaign contributions to his daughter in her 2014 U.S. Senate race against incumbent Republican U.S. Sen. Mitch McConnell.
+In 2019, Lundergan was convicted for making illegal campaign contributions to his daughter in her 2014 U.S. Senate race against incumbent Republican U.S. Senator Mitch McConnell.

-On 16 July 2020, Lundergan was sentenced to 21 months in prison followed by two years of supervised release for his role in orchestrating a multi-year scheme to funnel more than $200,000 in secret, unlawful corporate contributions into a campaign for United States Senate and for causing the concealment of those contributions from the Federal Election Commission (FEC).
-Lundergan was specifically convicted of one count of conspiracy, one count of making corporate campaign contributions, four counts of causing the submission of false statements to the FEC, and four counts of causing the falsification of documents with the intent to obstruct and impede a matter within the FEC’s jurisdiction.
+On July 16, 2020, Lundergan was sentenced to 21 months in prison followed by two years of supervised release for his role in orchestrating a multi-year scheme to funnel more than $200,000 in secret, unlawful corporate contributions into a campaign for United States Senate and for causing the concealment of those contributions from the Federal Election Commission (FEC).
+Lundergan was specifically convicted of one count of conspiracy, one count of making corporate campaign contributions, four counts of causing the submission of false statements to the FEC, and four counts of causing the falsification of documents with the intent to obstruct and impede a matter within the FEC's jurisdiction.

 According to the evidence presented at trial, Lundergan used the funds of S.R.
 Holding Company Inc. (S.R.
 Holding), a company he owned, to pay for services provided by consultants and vendors to a campaign for a U.S. Senate seat in the 2014 election cycle.
-The candidate for this seat was Lundergan’s daughter, Alison Lundergan Grimes.
+The candidate for this seat was Lundergan's daughter, Alison Lundergan Grimes.
 The evidence established that Lundergan caused the issuance of a number of payments from S.R.
 Holding funds for services that included audio-video production, lighting, recorded telephone calls and campaign consulting, between July 2013 and December 2015.